J1011Ibb14029/kwmtools/README.md

 # kwmtools
 ----

-This tool is a set of command line tools to maniplate variant call format file (VCF).
+This tool is a set of command line tools to manipulate variant call format file (VCF).